8/31/2025

 Soak bread in plant milk, preheat oven and then hand squish all ingredients together in a bowl until thoroughly mixed.
 Pat down into a loaf pan and bake in the oven at 350* F. for 55 to 60 minutes.
 Good with a baked potato! (see "Vegetable" post for directions to microwave a baked potato).

 TIP: I have a meatloaf pan that contains a drip pan that drains the grease off the meatloaf as it cooks.
 I believe I bought it at J.C.
-Penny's many years ago.
+Penney's many years ago.
 However, I came across a similar pan at Walmart recently!

 ~~ <> @ <> ~~